-(I hadn’t seen a hairdryer since we arrived in the Caribbean and I may or may not have kissed this one while Dave was looking the other way.)
+(I haven’t seen a hairdryer since we arrived in the Caribbean and I may or may not have kissed this one while Dave was looking the other way.)

-We took long hot showers, jovially discussed our disturbing assortment of mystery bruises (thank you rough seas!), lounged languidly in fluffy robes and cranked up the AC while simultaneously flipping channels on the TV.
-We connected every device we owned to the wifi, just because we could.
-It was glorious.
+We take long hot showers and jovially inspect our disturbing assortment of mystery bruises (thank you rough seas!).
+Later, we lounge languidly in fluffy robes and crank up the AC while simultaneously flipping channels on the TV.

 Soon we may be two of those charter guests heading off into the sunset somewhere around the world!

-The next day we slept in, relaxed by the pool (which we had all to ourselves) and refused to read a single thing or tie even one knot.
-Bliss.
-We watched one last incredible sunset that night and finally started to feel like we were truly on vacation!
+The next day we sleep in and relax by the pool (which we have all to ourselves).
+We refuse to read a single thing or tie even one knot.

-If you want to learn to sail, by all means, learn to sail.
+The bottom line: If you want to learn how to sail, by all means, learn how to sail.
 It’s more than just a terrific pastime, it can become a way of life.
-Just don’t mistake it for a vacation.

 The next chapter…

-Big thanks to the Barefoot Offshore Sailing School, our excellent instructor Joel and fellow students and new friends Alyssa and Nick for making this a week we will never forget.
+Big thanks to the Barefoot Offshore Sailing School, our excellent instructor Joel and fellow students, Alyssa and Nick.
+This has certainly been a week we will never forget.

-Here’s to plenty more boating adventures in our future…next time with less homework and more anchor beers!
+Next time with a lot less homework and a lot more anchor beers!